Showering to Help Soothe a Headache

 Before I get into the shower, I’ll often put a few drops of eucalyptus, peppermint, or lavender oil onto the shower floor.
 The steam will allow the scent to permeate throughout my shower for a minute or two, and it really helps.

-Or, you can use a body wash or bar soap that carries stimulating aromas for a long-lasting effect in your shower.
+Or, you can use a bar soap that carries stimulating aromas for a long-lasting effect in your shower.
 And remember, if the idea of any sort of scent is making you feel sick to your stomach (you gotta love that about migraines), you can always opt for a fragrance-free bar soap.

 Relax in the steam